 A recent survey by Scotiabank found that women entrepreneurs lag men entrepreneurs in applying for business loans.
-Seven percent of the 499 women respondents had applied for a business loan in the 12 months leading up to the survey, compared to 11 percent of men respondents.
-Yet, women were more likely to have their loan applications approved compared to men (88 percent versus 77 percent, respectively).
+Seven percent of the 499 women respondents had applied for a business loan in the 12 months leading up to the survey, compared to 11% of men respondents.
+Yet, women were more likely to have their loan applications approved compared to men (88% versus 77%, respectively).

 “As a result of some of the work we and others are doing, we’re starting to see an improving trend in Canada as women access more tools, resources, networking opportunities — and, of course, capital,” says Riley.
 “The overall opportunity for the country and economy as a whole is enormous.”

 Fostering collaboration and support between women in business will be part of delivering on that opportunity.
 “We all know it takes time and energy to nurture our professional networks,” says Grogan.
 “It’s so important to have people around you who believe in what you’re doing.
 At the Boot Camp, not only did I connect with people from the bank who were excited about my business, but I connected and reconnected with so many other women.
 It really offers a whole new channel for me to tap into resources like mentorship, financial education, and capital when we need it.”
 Grogan, who has already been to two Boot Camps, says she hopes to attend more in the future.

 Focused support for women-owned and women-led businesses from established financial institutions like Scotiabank holds tremendous potential for economic and social impact.

 1. The Canadian Taskforce for Women’s Business Growth, 2011.